-- 3. The performance of each Asset Class and the performance of each Manager relative to appropriate market indicies and style peer comparisons will be monitored over both the long term and short term.
-Each Investment Manager is expected to maintain a consistent philosophy and style, perform well versus others utilizing the same style, and add incremental value after costs. - 4.
+- 3. The performance of each asset class and the performance of each investment manager relative to appropriate market indices and style peer comparisons will be monitored over both the long term and short term.
+Each investment manager is expected to maintain a consistent philosophy and style, perform well versus others utilizing the same style, and add incremental value after costs. - 4.
 An additional investment objective shall be to maximize total real return, in the form of income, capital appreciation, or both, consistent with the level of risk taken or volatility accepted.
 In determining the appropriate risk posture for the Fund, consideration will be given to the overall risk characteristics of the Fund, and the extent to which the Fund is diversified. - 5.
-Specific absolute and relative return investment goals are described as follows: - To earn an annualized rate of return (price change plus income) over the long term that exceeds the annual rate of inflation as measured by the Consumer Price Index (CPI-U) by 4.5% per year. - To earn an annualized rate of return over the long-term sufficient to address the Actuarial Rate of Return assumed for the Fund (currently 7%). - To earn a total rate of return, net of fees, over a market cycle, (generally 3-5 years), which exceeds the return of a Policy Index.
-The Policy Index for the Fund is defined as a hypothetical index constructed of the target allocation for each broad Asset Class, as adopted by the Board and contained in the Policy, invested in a broad market index representing that Asset Class.
-The Policy Index may change from time to time as the asset allocation target or permissible asset classes for the Fund changes, as approved by the Board. - In addition, it is expected that over a market cycle (generally 3-5 years) the rate of return earned by the Fund will rank above median when compared to a representative universe of other, similarly managed investment portfolios. - It is the goal of each active Investment Manager to achieve an annualized total rate of return, over a market cycle (generally 3-5 years) which exceeds a broad market benchmark, net of fees, and ranks above median in a style peer performance universe.
-The broad market benchmarks are shown in this SIP or in each Investment Manager's Investment Manager Instructions.
-It is the goal for each passive Investment Manager to achieve an annualized total rate of return, gross of fees, that matches the underlying market benchmark.
+Specific absolute and relative return investment goals are described as follows: - a.
+To earn an annualized rate of return (price change plus income) over the long term that exceeds the annual rate of inflation as measured by the Consumer Price Index (CPI-U) by 4.5% per year. - b.
+To earn an annualized rate of return over the long-term sufficient to address the Actuarial Rate of Return assumed for the Fund (currently 7%). - c.
+To earn a total rate of return, net of fees, over a market cycle, (generally 3-5 years), which exceeds the return of a Policy Index.
+The Policy Index for the Fund is defined as a hypothetical index constructed of the broad market indexes representing each asset class and weighted by the target asset allocation for each asset class as adopted by the Board.
+The Policy Index may change from time to time as the asset allocation target or permissible asset classes for the Fund changes, as approved by the Board. - d.
+In addition, it is expected that over a market cycle (generally 3-5 years) the rate of return earned by the Fund will rank above median when compared to a representative universe of other, similarly managed investment portfolios. - e.
+It is the goal of each active investment manager to achieve an annualized total rate of return, over a market cycle (generally 3-5 years) which exceeds a broad market benchmark, net of fees, and ranks above median in a comparative style peer performance universe.
+The broad market benchmarks are shown in each Investment Manager's Investment Manager Instructions. - f.
+It is the goal for each passive Investment Manager to achieve an annualized total rate of return, gross of fees, that matches the underlying market benchmark and minimizes tracking error to that benchmark index.